MannKind Corporation (MNKD) CEO Michael Castagna Presents at Lytham Partners Virtual Investor Growth Conference (Transcript)

 Yes.
 So, we saw COVID happening, we made lots of tough choices across the company in terms of reduce spending to offset not just Q2 sales decline, but what happens in Q3 and Q4.
 And so we made some pretty deep choices, including salary cuts for employees and bonus cuts.

 So, we think that more than offset was necessary.
 In addition to that, we were able to get the PPP loan for about $4.9 million.
-So, when you kind of look at the quarter and say we bought in the $12.5 million from your nine in partnership, we got the $4.9 million from COVID and we reduced our expenses.
+So, when you kind of look at the quarter and say we bought in the $12.5 million [from your nine] in partnership, we got the $4.9 million from COVID and we reduced our expenses.
 I would say our net cash burn this year will be in a good position and you kind of within what we expect to deliver for the year.

 And then in Q4, we'll get another $12.5 million if all goes well and our partnership with UT.
 So, I think we'll be okay this year.
 And that should give us a nice cushion going into 2021.
 And the real question is what investments can we make to leapfrog grow faster, and I think that's really, you know, with the reduced cash burn and kind of increasing our cash position, we ended the quarter in Q1 with about $39 million.
-And if you just add up the numbers I just gave you we brought in at least 17 million hearing in Q2.
+And if you just add up the numbers I just gave you we brought in at least 17 million here in Q2.

 So, you shouldn't see no huge cash burn here in Q2, and then Q3 will be -- managed through and then Q4 will get $12.5 million.
 So, I think net-net for 2020, we feel pretty good about our cash positions going into 2021.
 And our big focus now is what investments can we make to grow the company faster and that's where we put the salesforce; we're putting our reimbursement hub.
 We're looking at telemedicine.
 So, there's several initiatives we have undergoing that we think are important investments to try to burn not worry about the cash burn, but how do we just grow sales faster?
 And that's what shareholders want to see.